Maps on manifolds onto graphs locally regarded as the quotient maps onto Reeb spaces of some differentiable maps and a new construction problem: Main theorems and proofs with explanations of terminologies, notions and notation needed.

-We consider the map on an $m$-dimensional manifold into the plane obtained in the explanation of FIGURE \ref{fig:2} and $n$ copies of this.
-We deform these maps by scaling suitably and attach maps as shown in FIGURE \ref{fig:4} on the segments corresponding to ones including $(0,-1)$ in the original image and the preimages. $D_k$ are the images of the maps: maps are suitably scaled so that $(0,-1)$ goes to $(0,0)$ and that the angles formed by the pairs of the segments containing $(0,0)$ are equal and $\frac{2\pi}{k}$, for example.
-We can obtain an almost $C^{\infty}$ $D_n$ symmetric local map around the vertex such that preimages of points in the interior of some edge of the graph are standard spheres by demonstrating the construction before for each of $n$ copies of the map.
-Note that the measure zero set of the obtained local function is obtained by identifying the boundaries of $n$-copies of $D^{m-1}$.
-The measure zero set of the desired map we will construct is this.
-We can see this fact through Step 3 and 4.
+We consider the map $f_{T,D}$ on the $m$-dimensional manifold into the plane obtained in the explanation of FIGURE \ref{fig:2} and $d$ copies of this.
+We deform these maps by scaling suitably and attach these $d$ copies as shown in FIGURE \ref{fig:4} on the segments corresponding to ones including $(0,-1)$ in the original image and the preimages. $D_k$ stands for the images of the maps.
+Maps are also suitably scaled so that $(0,-1)$ goes to $(0,0)$ and that the angles formed by the pairs of the segments containing $(0,0)$ are equal and $\frac{2\pi}{d}$, for example.
+We can obtain an almost $C^{\infty}$ $D_d$-symmetric local map around the vertex such that preimages of points in the interiors of edges of the graph are standard spheres by composing maps playing roles $T_D$ has played before for each copy of the map $f_{T,D}$.

+The measure zero set of the resulting local map and the desired map we construct later is defined by taking the preimage of the union of the $d$ segments originating from the origin $0 \in {\mathbb{R}}^2$ and forming the $d$ angles before for each vertex of degree $d \geq 3$ and taking the disjoint union canonically.
+In Step 3, we construct another local map and this does not enlarge our measure zero set.